protontypes/open-sustainable-technology/README.md

 - [quetzal_germany](https://github.com/marlinarnz/quetzal_germany) - A four step transport model for Germany using the quetzal transport modelling suite
 - [MATSim](https://github.com/matsim-org/matsim-libs) - MATSim provides a toolbox to run and implement large-scale agent-based transport simulations
 - [OpenMobility](https://openmobility.eclipse.org/) - Driving the Evolution and Broad Adoption of Open Source Mobility Modelling and Simulation Technologies.
+- [NoiseModelling](https://github.com/Ifsttar/NoiseModelling) - A free and open-source model to compute noise maps
+- [NoiseCapture](https://github.com/Ifsttar/NoiseCapture) - Android App dedicated to the measurement of environmental noise

 ### Industries and Companies
 - [Industry-Energy-Tool](https://github.com/NREL/Industry-Energy-Tool) - The Industry Energy Tool (IET) is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level